adityagupta2712/terraform-project/README.md

 5- clone this project in your machine.
-6- run below commands inside project directory. a- terraform init (this command will initialize terraform in project folder) b- terraform plan  (this command will list down all the resources it is going to create in aws) c- terraform apply (this command will create infrastructure in aws, to verify please login to console and verify) d- terraform destroy (this command will destroy all the infrastructure created with terraform apply)
+6- run below commands inside project directory.

+a- terraform init (this command will initialize terraform in project folder).

+b- terraform plan  (this command will list down all the resources it is going to create in aws). c- terraform apply (this command will create infrastructure in aws, to verify please login to console and verify). d- terraform destroy (this command will destroy all the infrastructure created with terraform apply).